 The Comprehensive Approach to Gun Violence Reduction: Richmond, CA

 The City of Richmond, California, located in the San Francisco Bay Area, provides an example of a city that has successfully implemented a hybrid approach to gun violence prevention, combining several of the elements discussed above along with an innovative mentoring program known as the Peacemaker Fellowship.
 An ethnically diverse city with a population of 100,000, Richmond has drastically cut homicide rates in recent years by applying a version of the GVI strategy along with elements of the Cure Violence and HVIP models.
 Importantly, this effort was spearheaded by an innovative, independent city agency dedicated solely to the goal of reducing gun violence.

 In 2007, Richmond was considered one of the most dangerous cities in America, with an extremely high homicide rate of 45.9 per 100,000 residents (compared to an average of 4.8 per 100,000 residents for similarly sized cities in California that same year).
-As with many urban communities, Richmond’s crime data revealed that 88 percent of homicide victims were male, 73 percent were black, and more than a third were between 18 and 24 years old.
-Moreover, an extremely small number of individuals were responsible for roughly 70 percent of Richmond’s firearm violence.70
+As with many urban communities, Richmond’s crime data revealed that 88% of homicide victims were male, 73% were black, and more than a third were between 18 and 24 years old.
+Moreover, an extremely small number of individuals were responsible for roughly 70% of Richmond’s firearm violence.70

 Office of Neighborhood Safety